Fleckism/SecurityPlus/SecurityPlus/11 B Secure Application Protocols.md

----
-tags: [Implementation,section]
----
 # EXAM OBJECTIVES COVERED

-#Implementation
-2.1 Explain the importance of security concepts in an enterprise environment
+2.1 Explain the importance of security concepts in an enterprise environment #A_D

-3.1 Given a scenario, implement secure protocols
+3.1 Given a scenario, implement secure protocols #Implementation

 The [[network]] infrastructure of switches, routers, access points, and secure hosts is implemented for the purpose of running services.
 The application protocols that enable web, email, and VoIP require secure configuration too.
 # HYPERTEXT TRANSFER PROTOCOL AND WEB SERVICES